 Who is Sarah Thomas?

-How long has Sarah Thomas worked as an NFL referee?
+How Long Has Sarah Thomas Worked as an NFL Referee?

-Saints head coach Sean Payton, who got a firsthand look at Thomas’ skills in a previous training camp session, gave her appointment his approval.
+Saints head coach Sean Payton, who got a firsthand look at Thomas’ skills in a training camp session, endorsed Thomas’ appointment.
 “She’s ready,” he told ESPN in 2015.
 “She’s gonna do well.
 We’ve watched her grow, and she’s gonna be outstanding.
 She’s got the right demeanor; she’s sharp.”